-This recipe makes for 10-12 generous servings, so it's a great one to cook for a large group.
+The recipe makes for 10-12 generous servings, so it's a great one to cook for a large group.
 I love serving it with a scoop of vanilla ice cream for dessert, or with some vegan whipped cream for breakfast.
 But you don't even need those bells and whistles.
 My favorite way to eat it is to just scoop it out of the baking dish with my fingers.
 Yum.

-- 1 15-oz can pumpkin puree
+- 15 oz pumpkin puree

 - 1 cup raw cashews

-- 1/2 package (7 oz) extra firm tofu
+- 7 oz extra firm tofu

 - 1 cup maple syrup